yoczhang/MathGrocery/BasicTheory/OptimizationMethods/OptimizationMethods.md

 我们设定

 - The space: $$V = \{\bf x| \bf{x} \in \mathbb R^n \} $$ or $$V = H_0^1(\Omega)$$;

 - The objective function: $$f(\mathbf x): V \rightarrow \mathbb R$$;

+- [Line search](https://en.wikipedia.org/wiki/Line_search): In optimization, the line search strategy is one of two basic iterative approaches to find a local minimum $$\mathbf x^*$$ of an objective function $$f$$.
+The other approach is trust region.

+  The line search approach first finds a descent direction along which the objective function $$f$$ will be reduced and then computes a step size that determines how far $$\mathbf x$$ should move along that direction.
+The descent direction can be computed by various methods, such as gradient descent, Newton's method and quasi-Newton method.
+The step size can be determined either exactly or inexactly.

 则我们要求的是 (目前我们先考虑无约束极值)
 $$